expo/fyi/expo-modules-migration.md

 </details>

+Make sure your project uses `IPHONEOS_DEPLOYMENT_TARGET = 12.0;`, instead of `= 11.0;`.
 Use the pod-install and run commands to test if the applied changes are working.

 ```bash
 npx pod-install